GENERAL COMMENTARY article

-Pu and colleagues tested whether the pharmacological inhibition of CysLTR1 by Montelukast impacts acetaminophen (APAP)-induced acute liver failure in C57BL/6J mice (Pu et al., 2019).
+Pu et al. (2019) tested whether the pharmacological inhibition of CysLTR1 by Montelukast impacts acetaminophen (APAP)-induced acute liver failure in C57BL/6J mice.
 APAP-induced liver injury is a rather complex process in which intracellular and extracellular events are involved including mitochondrial and endoplasmic reticulum oxidative stress, sterile inflammation, microcirculatory dysfunction and liver regeneration (Yan et al., 2018).

 The fact that targeting the CysLTR1 axis provokes a significant upregulation of hepatic GSH/GSSH level and GSTA2 expression shows that Montelukast increases the potential to scavenge ROS and genes relevant in the detoxification of toxins and products of oxidative stress.
 In line, the finding that JNK activation is blocked points to the therapeutic potential of Montelukast because the magnitude and duration of JNK activation is known to be a major determinant of acute injury from APAP (Win et al., 2018).
 The decrease of pro-inflammatory chemokines or cytokines including Mcp1, Tnfα, Il6, and Il18 by Montelukast in primary cultured hepatocytes treated with APAP, demonstrates that this drug prevents inflammatory signaling.

 To sum up, because APAP-induced liver injury is one, if not the most frequently encountered drug hepatotoxicity, it is absolutely necessary to establish solid interventions or identify new therapeutic effective drugs impacting the outcome of APAP-induced liver injury.
-The study by Pu and colleagues adds a new candidate drug showing beneficial effects in ongoing APAP-induced liver injury.
+The study by Pu et al. (2019) adds a new candidate drug showing beneficial effects in ongoing APAP-induced liver injury.
 It will now be interesting to evaluate the curative effects of Montelukast in the respective rodent model in more detail and to test if the hepatoprotective effects can be reproduced in human volunteers.
-In addition, it will be essential to understand the cause of hepatotoxicity from Montelukast occurring with rare incidence (Sass et al., 2003; Russmann et al., 2003; Goldstein and Black, 2004).
+In addition, it will be essential to understand the cause of hepatotoxicity from Montelukast occurring with rare incidence (Sass et al., 2003; Russmann et al., 2003; Goldstein et al., 2004).